JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 4. When all else fails, ask Google.
 Try to remain with fairly recent sources; you don’t want Advice from the Period of English when all Nouns got a Capital.

-## A Word About American v British English
+## A word about American v British English

 ARM uses the [Chicago Manual of Style](http://www.chicagomanualofstyle.org/16/contents) and [Merriam-Webster's Collegiate Dictionary](http://www.merriam-webster.com/).
 Both of these are in American English (or International English, which follows the American spelling).